Explainable deep-learning detection of microplastic fibers via polarization-resolved holographic microscopy: Classification performance

-Although the obtained results are very promising, the comparison with standard algorithms is required to rank quality of the proposed method.
-Therefore, other machine learning algorithms, including Gaussian naive Bayes, random forest, support vector machine, K-nearest neighbors, gradient boosting, and logistic regression, were systematically implemented in addition to the primary classification framework.
+{Precisely for these reasons, several classifiers without and with feature selection were further tested.} Especially, machine learning algorithms, including Gaussian naive Bayes, random forest, support vector machine, K-nearest neighbors, gradient boosting, and logistic regression, were systematically implemented in addition to the primary classification framework.
 Moreover, beyond algorithm selection, it is useful to assess multiple metrics for quick yet effective evaluation of classifier performance.
 While the confusion matrix enables detailed error analysis, metrics such as accuracy (returns the fraction of correctly classified samples), precision (ratio $t_p / (t_p + f_p)$, where $t_p$ is the number of true positives and $f_p$ the number of false positives), recall (ratio $t_p / (t_p + f_n)$, where $f_n$ is the number of false negatives), and F1 score (2$\cdot$precision$\cdot$recall/(precision+recall), which represents harmonic mean of precision and recall) offer a simplified assessment.
 Hence, for each technique, the attained metrics were evaluated specifically on the validation dataset, ensuring that the reported results objectively reflect generalization performance and are not biased by the training process.
-The achieved results are summarized in Table~\ref{tbl:class_compare}, showing that the performance of these classifiers is inferior to the developed deep neural network, even when they are combined with a feature-selection preprocessing method based on mutual information\cite{Peng2005, Radovic2017}.
+The achieved results are summarized in Table~\ref{tbl:class_compare}, showing that the performance of these classifiers is inferior to the developed {fully-connected} deep neural network, even when they are combined with a {minimum redundancy maximum relevance (mRMR) feature selection algorithm} based on mutual information \cite{Peng2005, Radovic2017}. {More details provided in repository \cite{repository}.}